 In the discussion thus far, we assume that the malicious provers follow the omni-directional broadcast model.
 Malicious provers, however, may be equipped with directional antennas, allowing them to add a non-zero gain in a particular direction, thereby distorting the shape of the reception area.
-A malicious prover can exploit the directionality of the signal to defeat the verifiers.
+Alternatively, a malicious prover may attempt to shield the signal emanating in undesired direction.
+In either case a malicious prover can exploit the directionality of the signal to defeat the verifiers.
 Such a prover directs a narrow beam of radio signal such that the signal avoids reception by the rejectors but targets acceptors.
 Thus, the prover may violate the security of the protocol.